yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 If `master.enableLoadBalancer` is set to `true`, then master UI service is of type `LoadBalancer`.
 The YB-TServer UI service is of type `LoadBalancer`, if `tserver.tserverUIPort` is specified and `tserver.enableLoadBalancer` is set to `true`. `tserver.enableLoadBalancer` is ignored if `tserver.tserverUIPort` is not specified.

-The following table lists acceptable port names, applicable component (YB-Master or YB-TServer) and port default values:
+The following table lists acceptable port names, applicable component (YB-Master or YB-TServer), and port default values:

 | Attribute      | Component | Default Value |
 | -------------- | --------- | ------------- |